-Patients scheduling but not completing appointments is a common problem in healthcare.
+Patients not attending appointments is a common problem in healthcare.
 This often results in compromised patient care, wasted clinical resources, and limited access for other patients.
 Most of the current strategies to manage “no-shows” are proven to be ineffective and costly when applied to the entire population, and few efforts have been made to accurately target and intervene on patients likely to no-show.
-This research aims to construct models using advanced machine learning to predict the risk of patients not completing a given appointment.
-The risk value is then used to either prevent or mitigate the impact of the risk through preventative and scheduling interventions to improve patient care, provider utilization, and patient access to care.
+This research aims to construct models using Artificial Neural Networks to predict the risk of a no-show for a given appointment.
+The dataset for this study contains 3 million appointments over a two-year period and includes clinic, provider, and patient specific attributes.
+The models provide the opportunity to identify patients with a high likelihood to no-show, enabling targeted interventions that have the ability to reduce no-show rates, and in turn improve patient care, provider utilization, and patient access to care.

 Strategic Bed Analysis Model (StratBAM)

 The ability to accurately measure and assess current and potential health care system capacities is an issue of local and national significance.
-The Institute of Medicine and the Agency for Healthcare Research and Quality have emphasized the need to apply industrial and systems engineering principles to improving health care quality and patient safety outcomes.
+Recent joint statements by the Institute of Medicine and the Agency for Healthcare Research and Quality have emphasized the need to apply industrial and systems engineering principles to improving health care quality and patient safety outcomes.
 To address this need, a decision support tool was developed for planning and budgeting of current and future bed capacity, and evaluating potential process improvement efforts.
 The Strategic Bed Analysis Model (StratBAM) is a discrete-event simulation model created after a thorough analysis of patient flow and data from Geisinger’s electronic health records.
-The model is generalizable and can be appropriately scaled for larger and smaller hospital settings.
+The model is generalizable and can be appropriately scaled for larger and smaller health care settings.